Web Design (degree)

-The Web Design program prepares students to become capable new media web designers, creating original interactive media with a strong visual style and the level of web programming appropriate to the project's concept and goals.
-With an emphasis on new media design skills, the program addresses the ever-evolving nature of visual communications within the new media environment.
+The Visual Communications Web Design program will prepare students to become capable new media web designers creating original interactive media with a strong visual style and the level of web programming that is appropriate to the new media project’s concept and goals.
+With the emphasis on new media design skills, the program addresses the ever-evolving nature of visual communications within the new media environment.

-Students will gain project and goal-oriented skills in design creation, layout and presentation for mobile broadcast and dynamic web site programming.
-The interdisciplinary project-based curriculum focuses on a variety of interactive medial tools that include gaming, entertainment, and other types of media.
+Students will gain project and goal-oriented skills in design creation, layout and presentation involved with all the major new media formats, including mobile broadcast and dynamic web site programming.
+The interdisciplinary project based curriculum focuses on the creation of a variety of interactive media tools that include gaming, entertainment, and other types of media.

-Those interested in enrolling in this program should have a strong interest in web-based technologies, have an aptitude for problem solving in individual and collaborative settings, excellent aesthetic judgement, and the ability to meet deadlines and project specifications.
+Students interested in the Visual Communications–Web Design program must have a strong interest in web-based technologies and have an aptitude for problem solving in an individual and collaborative group setting, excellent aesthetic judgment, and the ability to meet deadlines and project specifications.

-The Web Design program curriculum prepares graduates for entry-level employment in this rapidly changing field.
-Employment is typically found in gaming, entertainment media, virtual reality, corporate design, and academic interactive departments.
-Companies that specialize in new media, such as website development, computer animation and interactive media are also sources of employment for graduates of the Web Design program.
+The Visual Communications Web Design program curriculum prepares graduates for entry-level employment in this rapidly changing field.
+Employment is typically found in gaming, entertainment media, virtual reality, corporate, design, and academic interactive departments.
+Companies that specialize in new media, such as website development, computer animation and interactive media are also sources of employment for graduates of the Visual Communications Web Design program.